ammoryindub/ammoryindub/README.md

 - 👯 I’m looking to collaborate on **, network, open to new hiring opportunities and partnerships**

-- 🤝 I’m looking for help with **mostly networking, and meeting more professionals from the same field**
+- 🤝 I’m looking for help with **networking, and meeting other professionals from the same field**

 - 👨‍💻 All of my projects are available at [https://github.com/ammoryindub](https://github.com/ammoryindub)